Belara, 2 mg+0.03 mg 21 pcs

 Often: feeling of heaviness.

-Infrequent: back pain, muscle disorders.
+Uncommon: back pain, muscle disorders.

 Reproductive system and mammary glands.

-Infrequent: galactorrhea, breast fibroadenoma, vaginal candidiasis.
+Uncommon: galactorrhea, breast fibroadenoma, vaginal candidiasis.

-Rare: breast enlargement, vulvovaginitis, menorrhea, premenstrual syndrome.
+Rarely: breast enlargement, vulvovaginitis, menorrhagia, premenstrual syndrome.

 General disorders.

-Often: fatigue, edema, weight gain.
+Common: fatigue, swelling, weight gain.

 — increased risk of biliary tract disease,